 The below chart shows a Symmetrical Triangle resistance breakout.
-As you see, the same calculations and predictions we had above, are applicable and true about this trade setups too.
-However, as it was already explained, the movements and directions are not guaranteed and exact as they are predicted by the plotted lines.
-In spite of this, and although we see some violations on the blow chart, all of the target points are reached.
+As you see, the same calculations and predictions we had above are applicable and true about this trade setup too.
+However, as it was already explained, movements and directions are not guaranteed and exact as they are predicted by the plotted lines.
+In spite of this and although we see some violations on the chart below, all target points are reached.
 Do you agree?

 3. Although we do our best to have safer positions, our stop loss will be triggered sometimes.
 This is absolutely normal and happens for all traders, even the most professional ones.
-None of the above techniques I explained are guaranteed.
+None of the above techniques are guaranteed.
 Additionally, it takes you some time to master these techniques and become able to locate proper and reliable trade setups.
 Losing is part of this game and has to be tolerated and handled properly and professionally.
-Do not expect that the market hits your target anytime that you take a position.
-And do not get disappointed when the market hits your stop loss sometimes.
+Do not expect that markets hit your target anytime that you take a position.
+And do not get disappointed when markets hit your stop loss sometimes.

-Like in Symmetrical Triangles, you have to wait for the resistance breakout to go long when you have located an Ascending Triangle on the chart.
+Like in Symmetrical Triangles, you have to wait for resistance breakout to go long when you locate an Ascending Triangle on a chart.
 Do not go long just because an Ascending Triangle is formed at the top of an uptrend.

-The same analysis and tricks we used to predict the size of the price movement after the resistance breakout in Symmetrical Triangles (learn it here), can be applied to Ascending Triangles too.
-The below screenshot is the same as the above one, but I am showing the prediction of the price movement after the resistance breakout on the below screenshot.
-The CD line is parallel with the AB leg.
-The FG line is the duplicate of the CE line that shows the size of the upward movement after the breakout:
+The same analysis and tricks we used to predict the size of the price movement after the resistance breakout in Symmetrical Triangles can be applied to Ascending Triangles too.
+The screenshot below is the same as the above one, but I am showing you the prediction of the price movement after the resistance breakout on the below screenshot.
+CD line is parallel with AB leg.
+FG line is a duplicate of CE line that shows the size of the upward movement after the breakout:

-That was all about Ascending Triangles in technical analysis.
-I have to recommend you one more time to read the article I published on Symmetrical Triangles here, because the same important points I discussed in that article can be applied to ascending triangles too.
+That was all about Ascending Triangle in technical analysis.
+Make sure to read the the explanations and examples I brought to you about Symmetrical Triangles here in this article because the same important points can be applied to ascending triangles too.

-The last important thing I’d like to cover in this article is that like the Symmetrical Triangles that you should wait for a breakout to take a position, with the Ascending Triangles you should wait for the resistance breakout to take a long position, because not all the ascending triangles that form on the bullish markets work as the continuation patterns.
+Like Symmetrical Triangles that you should wait for a breakout to take a position, with Ascending Triangles you should wait for the resistance breakout to take a long position because not all the ascending triangles that form on the bullish markets work as the continuation patterns.

-Descending Triangles are known as the continuation chart patterns that form on the bear markets or downtrends.
-They look exactly like the Ascending Triangles, but just the direction is opposite:
+Descending Triangles are known as the continuation chart patterns that form on bear markets or downtrends.
+They look exactly like Ascending Triangles, but just the direction is opposite:

-Like the other kinds of triangles (symmetrical and ascending), with the Descending Triangles we should also wait for the breakout before taking a position.
-We don’t enter the market just because it is said that Descending Triangles are continuations patterns on the bull markets and the downtrend will be continued after a Descending Triangle is formed.
-We should wait for the Descending Triangle support line to be broken first.
+Like the other kinds of triangles (symmetrical and ascending), with Descending Triangles we should also wait for the breakout before taking a position.
+We don’t enter the markets just because it is said that Descending Triangles are continuations patterns on bull markets and the downtrend will be continued after a Descending Triangle is formed.
+We should wait for Descending Triangle’s support line to be broken first.
 Then we can go short.

 The below chart shows an example of a Descending Triangle.
 As you see, the same techniques and rules we learned when we were discussing the Symmetrical and Ascending triangles can be applied to the Descending Triangle Chart Pattern too.
-I trust you know the meaning of the lines I have plotted on the below chart, because I think you have already followed my recommendation and read the other two articles I have published on Symmetrical and Ascending Triangles.
-If you haven’t read them yet, please do it, so that you understand what the below chart analysis mean:
+I trust you know the meaning of the lines I have plotted on the chart below because you read about them above where I’ve talked about Symmetrical and Ascending Triangles:

-We are done with the triangle chart patterns here.
-Make sure to subscribe using the below form to receive our next articles in your inbox automatically.
+We are done with triangle chart patterns here.
+Make sure to subscribe to our mailing list to receive our next articles in your inbox automatically.